HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/Part1.md

 }
 ```

-### Imports and variables
+### Importing JavaFX classes
-Now we're going to add a bunch of imports to make sure we can use all of the classes we will need.
-If you ever use a JavaFX class that you haven't imported, Eclipse will ask you what to import.
-Make sure that in those cases you choose the `javafx.something` version of the class so that you aren't importing from, say, `java.awt`.
-For this part, we will just import everything upfront so that we don't have to deal with that.
+If you use a JavaFX class that you haven't imported, Eclipse will ask you what to import.
+In some cases, it will present classes that have the same name but are not from JavaFX.
+If this happens, find the `javafx.` class and import that.

-So add the following statements before your class declaration in Main.java:
+To avoid this import process for this part, you can import all of the classes that will be used directly:
 ```java
 import javafx.animation.AnimationTimer;
 import javafx.application.Application;